NMR Evidence of Antiferromagnetic Spin Fluctuations in Nd$_{0.85}$Sr$_{0.15}$NiO$_2$

-The above concerns put it an open question the doped Mott insuator scenario of the nickelate and stimulates alternative theoretical proposals involving Kondo effect~\cite{Zhang_PRB_2020,Sawatzky_arXiv_2020}, anti-Kondo effect~\cite{Choi_PRB_2020}, multi-orbital effect~\cite{Chaloupka_PRL_2008,Mandal_arxiv_2020}, Hund's coupling~\cite{Kotliar_PRB_2020}, and disorder effect.
-Surprisingly, more recent measurements on the bulk materials show absence of superconductivity~\cite{Li_Commun Mater_2020} and no long-range order antiferromagnetism~\cite{Hayward_JPSJ_1999,Hayward_Solid State Sciences_2003,Wang_PRM_2020}.
+The above concerns make an open question in relation to the doped Mott insulator scenario of the nickelate and stimulates alternative theoretical proposals involving Kondo effect~\cite{Zhang_PRB_2020,Sawatzky_arXiv_2020}, anti-Kondo effect~\cite{Choi_PRB_2020}, multi-orbital effect~\cite{Chaloupka_PRL_2008,Savrasov_PRB_2018,Mandal_arxiv_2020}, Hund's coupling~\cite{Kotliar_PRB_2020}, and disorder effect.
+Surprisingly, more recent measurements on the bulk materials show an absence of superconductivity~\cite{Li_Commun Mater_2020} and no long-range order antiferromagnetism~\cite{Hayward_JPSJ_1999,Hayward_Solid State Sciences_2003,Wang_PRM_2020}.
 These results not only challenge the similarity between nickelates and cuprates, but also raise an intriguing question: what could be the critical ingredients manipulating the superconductivity in film and bulk nickelates.

 Both the Nd$_{1-x}$Sr$_{x}$NiO$_2$ films and the powered bulk crystals are made from Nd$_{1-x}$Sr$_{x}$NiO$_3$ by post annealing in hydrogen atmosphere to remove the apical oxygen in the lattice~\cite{Hayward_JPSJ_1999,Hayward_Solid State Sciences_2003,Li_PRL_2020,Li_Commun Mater_2020}.
 However, the resistivity of the powdered bulk crystals show an insulating behavior from room temperature down to 1.5~K. One may wonder the role of hydrogen annealing: besides removing the apical oxygens, could it be a key factor of tuning the superconductivity by introducing effective charge doping or inhomogeneity?